privacyguides/privacyguides.org/docs/email.en.md

     **Proton Mail** is an email service with a focus on privacy, encryption, security, and ease of use.
 They have been in operation since **2013**.
 Proton AG is based in Genève, Switzerland.
 Accounts start with 500 MB storage with their free plan.

     Free accounts have some limitations, such as not being able to search body text and not having access to [Proton Mail Bridge](https://proton.me/mail/bridge), which is required to use a [recommended desktop email client](email-clients.md) (e.g. Thunderbird).
 Paid accounts include features like Proton Mail Bridge, additional storage, and custom domain support.
+A [letter of attestation](https://proton.me/blog/security-audit-all-proton-apps) was provided for Proton Mail's apps on 9th November 2021 by [Securitum](https://research.securitum.com).

     If you have the Proton Unlimited, Business, or Visionary Plan, you also get [SimpleLogin](#simplelogin) Premium for free.